 Get a Perspective

 For all the attractions and plenty of benefits that an MVP has to offer, it might come as a surprise, that a number of products can do without one.
 If you know what you’re making and it doesn’t have much room for twisting and tinkering with, then you can forgo the MVP stage.
 The key thing is obviously, it’ll “differ from product to product”.

-A fine example could be demonstrated with mobile app development services that necessitate an MVP, say an ecommerce app.
-These are apps with high-end features and large amount of database involving hundreds of thousands of products.
+A fine example could be demonstrated with mobile app development services that necessitate an MVP, say an e-commerce app.
+These are apps with high-end features and a large amount of database involving hundreds of thousands of products.
 The chances of encountering bugs and crashes in these are very high.
 Plus, there’s the app UI/UX aspect.
 The more the users, the more suggestions you’re going to get.
-There would be sea of views as to how people would like to use cart, compare products and make payments.
+There would be a sea of views as to how people would like to use a cart, compare products and make payments.
 You’ll need to carefully take stock of such issues and then give your best shot through the MVP.
 Keep doing that until all pieces come together to complete the puzzle.